-On February 15, 2019, the Program in American Studies held a symposium, “Japanese/America: Transpacific and Hemispheric”.
-The afternoon and evening of programming was presented in Chancellor Green Rotunda and included lectures, discussion, and musical performance exploring the participation of people of Japanese descent in the societies and politics of the Pacific Rim and the Americas.
+On February 15, 2019, the Program in American Studies presented a symposium, “Japanese/America: Transpacific and Hemispheric.”
+The afternoon and evening of programming in Chancellor Green Rotunda included lectures, discussion, and musical performance exploring the participation of people of Japanese descent in the societies and politics of the Pacific Rim and the Americas.

 - University news: “‘Japanese/America’ symposium explores art, literature, place, music”;

 - A gallery of photos from the symposium;

 - The symposium website, with participant biographies and full schedule.

 Anne Cheng, professor of English and director of the Program in American Studies, welcomes participants and audience.
 Paul Nadal, symposium organizer and postdoctoral research associate in the Program in American Studies, who joins the Princeton faculty in summer 2019 as an assistant professor of English and American studies, introduces the presenters.